abolfazlkarimi83/CO2-Emissions-Prediction/README.md

    - Performance comparison with bar charts (MSE, MAE, R²)

 5. **Predictions for Engines**
    - TU5, XU7, EF7 parameters were used to predict CO₂ emissions.
-   - Results were visualized with bar charts for better comparison.

 ---